ResidualPlanner+: a scalable matrix mechanism for marginals and beyond: Experiments for ResidualPlanner

 \subsection{Scalability of the Reconstruction Phase}

 We next evaluate the scalability of the reconstruction phase under the same settings.
 The reconstruction speed for ResidualPlanner does not depend on the objective of the selection phase.
 Here we compare against HDMM \cite{mckenna2021hdmm} and a version of HDMM with improved reconstruction scalability called HDMM+PGM \cite{mckenna2021hdmm,mckenna2019graphical} (the PGM settings used 50 iterations of its Local-Inference estimator, as the default 1000 was too slow).
 Since HDMM cannot perform the selection phase after a certain point, reconstruction results also become unavailable.
-Table \ref{tab:time-reconstruct-phase} shows ResidualPlanner is clearly faster.
+Table \ref{tab:time-reconstruct-phase} provides the numerical running time results and Figure \ref{fig:figtab3} plots the numbers for easier comparison.
+They show that ResidualPlanner is clearly faster.